Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the different ways legal services can be funded, including private funding arrangements.
-Your knowledge should cover the practical implications of agreeing on costs with clients and the professional conduct obligations involved.
+For SQE1, you are required to understand the different ways legal services can be funded, including private funding arrangements, and the practical implications of agreeing on costs with clients and the professional conduct obligations involved, with a focus on the following syllabus points:

 - The concept of the solicitor-client retainer regarding costs.